VladCheremnykh/CarND-MPC-Project/README.md

 An example plot of the track with the first way points, vehicle position and orientation follows:
 ![Waypoints plotted with vehicle](https://raw.githubusercontent.com/hortovanyi/CarND-MPC-Project/master/output/waypoints_plotted.png)

 To make updating easier and to provide data to be able to draw, the waypoints and the predicted path from the MPC solver, coordinates were transformed into vehicle space.
-This meant also that the initial position of the vehicle state, for the solver was (0 + velocity * 100 ms of latency,0), which included a projection of distance travelled to cover latency, with a corresponding angle orientation of zero.
+This meant also that the initial position of the vehicle state, for the solver was (0 + velocity in KPH * 100 ms of latency,0), which included a projection of distance travelled to cover latency, with a corresponding angle orientation of zero.
 These coordinates were used in the poly fit.
 It had an added benefit of simplifying, the derivative calculation required for the orientation error.

 The following plot is the same waypoints transformed to the vehicle space map, with the arrow representing the orientation of the vehicle:
 ![waypoints in vehicle space](https://raw.githubusercontent.com/hortovanyi/CarND-MPC-Project/master/output/waypoints%20vehicle%20space.png)